 Yes, we are planning to add more hotels to the Collection, but we are very selective.
 It has to be the right fit.
 We have 10 different hotels and 10 different owners that consider their hotels their life projects, or “babies”.
 So we need to have great chemistry with those owners and we need to make sure we share the same values.

 We have walked away from great opportunities because the owners of the project did not want to go the extra mile to take care of the staff and were not genuinely interested in investing in the infrastructure to make their hotel more sustainable.

-We work with hotels with no more than 50 rooms (we prefer around 25 to 30), that are focused on the luxury segment of the market and that have a strong commitment to sustainability.
-We love opening new markets and being the first in the region, like we did in Panama with Isla Palenque, or Aguas Claras in Costa Rica.
+We work with hotels with no more than 50 rooms (we prefer around 25 to 30), that is focused on the luxury segment of the market and that have a strong commitment to sustainability.
+We love opening new markets and being the first in the region like we did in Panama with Isla Palenque, or Aguas Claras in Costa Rica.

 We are currently focusing on Central America but might be looking at South America and the Caribbean if something interesting comes up.
 Travel time to and from the hotels, language and knowing the local legal, tax and labour law systems could be barriers to entry to new countries.